Table of contents

 How it works:

-• 80% LTV means you can borrow up to 80% of the property’s value and must provide a 20% down payment (purchase) or 20% equity (refi).
+80% LTV means you can borrow up to 80% of the property’s value.
+For a purchase transaction, this means you must provide a 20% down payment towards the purchase price of the property.
+For a refinance transaction, this means you must retain 20% equity ownership in the property.

-• For cash-out refinances, lenders lower max LTV to 75% or less to manage risk, since you’re pulling equity out of the property.
+For cash-out refinances, lenders lower max LTV to 75% or less in order to manage risk, since you’re cashing out your equity in the property.

 LTV Adjustments Based on Borrower Profile